cslcalderon/sql-queries-archive/student_exams/subquery_explanation.md

 5. **`order by`** st.student_id, su.subject_name;

 ## concepts
-- scalar subquery: subquery that returns exactly one value, one row and one column, and can be used in places where a single value is expected in SQL statement.
+**- scalar subquery:** subquery that returns exactly one value, one row and one column, and can be used in places where a single value is expected in SQL statement.
 It works here since only want count of how many times student and subject pair shows up in Examination table.
-- cross join: makes a cartesian product of whatever is cross joined (in this case the Students and Subjects tables)
+**- cross join:** makes a cartesian product of whatever is cross joined (in this case the Students and Subjects tables)